agda/agda/doc/user-manual/language/record-types.lagda.rst

 If overlapping candidates are introduced by *recursive* superclass expansion, resolution will prefer those arising from the earlier field in declaration order.
-Candidates expanded 'on the way' do not, themselves, need to be marked overlap; Nor will this be sufficient for resolving an overlap in *their* superclass fields.
+Candidates expanded 'on the way' do not, themselves, need to be marked overlap; nor will this be sufficient for resolving an overlap in *their* superclass fields.

 ::